bitrise-io/devcenter/_articles/reviews/device-testing-for-android-draft.md

 #### Setting user input for a successful robo test

 If your app needs specific user interaction for a successful robo test, you can use `Robo Directives` input field to set those necessary inputs.
 For example, certain UI elements of the app are only accessible for robo testing if the required user inputs (username and email address) are populated for successful log in.

 1. Click the `[BETA] Virtual Device Testing for Android` Step in your workflow.
 2. Click `Robo Test` section.
 3. Find `Robo directives` input field and set your required user input directives.
-   * make sure you provide a comma-separated list of key-value pairs followed by the action type (enter text vagy single click), where the key is the Android resource name of the target UI element and the value is the text string. pelda uirol.
+   * provide a comma-separated list of key-value pairs, where the key is the Android resource name of the target UI element, and the value is the text string.
+EditText fields are supported but not text fields in WebView UI elements.
+For example, you could use the following parameter for custom login:

-   * make sure you set only one directives per line and you separate parameters with `,` character.
+         username_resource,username,ENTER_TEXT
+         password_resource,password,ENTER_TEXT
+         loginbtn_resource,,SINGLE_CLICK

+One directive per line, the parameters are separated with , character.
+For example: `ResourceName,InputText,ActionType`

 ![](/img/robo-directives.png)